 The Languages Café promotes communication across languages and across cultures.
 It helps home students and international students to make contact and network.
 It fosters cross-cultural friendships.
 In short, it brings people together!

-Originally set up by languages staff in the School of Tourism and Hospitality, the Languages Café is a relaxed meeting place with a native speaker at each table to help guide conversations in French, Spanish and English, and occasionally German, Chinese or Italian.
+Originally set up by languages staff in the Plymouth Business School, the Languages Café is a relaxed meeting place with a native speaker at each table to help guide conversations in French, Spanish and English, and occasionally German, Chinese or Italian.

-Supported by the School of Tourism and Hospitality and the International Centre, it is open to the public as well as staff and students, and offers a platform for people of all levels to come together to practice conversing in a variety of languages.
+Supported by the Plymouth Business School and the International Centre, it is open to the public as well as staff and students, and offers a platform for people of all levels to come together to practice conversing in a variety of languages.

 Groups for each language meet informally to chat, exchange views and enjoy each other's company over coffee.
 Holders of University ID can get a complimentary drink.